 To mount on DIN rail: Orient transducer so that line voltage terminals (1) neutral if used, (2) phase C, (3) phase B and (4) phase A are upright/at the top of unit and snap securely onto DIN rail.

-To remove, press upward on the tabs on the monitor underside, on the left and right corners.
+To remove, pull the spring clips away from the rail on the monitor underside, on the left and right corners.

 De-energize the monitored circuit.
 It is not recommended to install the current sensors over an energized conductor.
 If unavoidable, adopt safe operating procedures when working on hazardous live installation during application and removal to the current sensors.
 Identify the monitored circuit phases as A, B and C, in no particular order.
-Connect the primary voltage using 22-12 AWG rated 75°C minimum, to terminals 1-4, A to 4, B to 3, C to 2 and the neutral (if used) to 1, and torque to 6 inch-pounds.
+Connect the primary voltage using 22-12 AWG rated 75°C minimum, to terminals 1-4, A to 4, B to 3, C to 2 and the neutral (if used) to 1, and torque to 5-7 inch-pounds.
 Adding one amp fuses to the voltage input leads will protect the power monitor.
 Equipment can be used to monitor either Wye or Delta systems.
-Install supplied coils over each identified phase conductor.
-Connect the secondary using supplied secondary leads.
-Phase A to terminals 9-10, B to term.
+Install UL Listed Energy Monitoring Current Transformer (CT) certified under category XOBA over each identified phase conductor.
+Connect CT secondary using 22-12 AWG copper wires (twisted pair if ProteCT CT is used) rated 75°C minimum and tighten to 6 inch pounds Phase A to terminals 9-10, B to term.
 7-8, and C to term.
 5-6.
-The coil lead marked X1 (the white lead) connects to the positive and the brown lead goes to negative.
+The CT terminal marked X1 or the white lead connects to the positive and the black lead goes to negative.
 It is essential that the phase relationships be matched.
-Phase A voltage is connected to terminal 4, coil over phase A connects to terminals 9 & 10, so on for all three phases as labeled.
+Phase A voltage is connected to terminal 4, CT over phase A connects to terminals 9 & 10, and so on for all three phases as labeled.

-The H1 side of the coil must face the source.
+The H1 side of the CT must face the source.

 The output will not be correct if there are any mismatched phases.
+Use a shorting block is highly recommended if 5 amp secondary CTs are used.

 The current sensors may not be installed in a panel where they exceed 75% of the wiring space of any cross-sectional area of the panel.